Princess of Wales

-Princess of Wales (Welsh: Tywysoges Cymru) is a courtesy title used by the wife of the heir apparent to the Monarchy of the United Kingdom.
+Princess of Wales (Tywysoges Cymru; Principissa Cambriae/Walliae) is a title used since the 14th century by the wife of the Prince of Wales.
+The Princess is the apparent future queen consort, as "Prince of Wales" is a title reserved by custom for the heir apparent to the British throne, and earlier the English throne.
+The current title-holder is Catherine (née Middleton).

-The title was first recorded in an independent Wales by Eleanor de Montfort, wife of the native Prince of Wales, Llywelyn ap Gruffydd.
+When the title was first recorded it was not connected to the English throne; it developed in an independent Wales when it was held by Eleanor de Montfort, wife of the native Prince of Wales Llywelyn ap Gruffydd.

-The conquest of Wales by Edward I began English rule in Wales, and ever since, the title has been used by the wife of the heir apparent to the English and later British throne.
-The current holder is Catherine (née Middleton).

 Background

-Historically, several wives of native Welsh princes were theoretically princesses of Wales while their husbands were in power.
-Joan (or Siwan), Isabella de Braose and Elizabeth Ferrers were all married to princes of Wales, but it is not known if they assumed a title in light of their husbands' status.

-Prior to 'Princess' (Welsh: Tywysoges) the title of 'Queen' (Welsh: Brenhines) was used by some spouses of the rulers of Wales.
-Examples are Angharad ferch Owain, wife of Gruffudd ap Cynan, and Cristin verch Goronwy, wife of Gruffudd's son, Owain Gwynedd (specifically, she was known as 'Queen Dowager').
+Prior to "Princess" (Welsh: Tywysoges) the title of "Queen" (Welsh: Brenhines) was used by some spouses of the rulers of Wales.
+Examples are Angharad ferch Owain, wife of Gruffudd ap Cynan, and Cristin verch Goronwy, wife of Gruffudd's son, Owain Gwynedd (specifically, she was known as "Queen Dowager").

-Eleanor de Montfort is the first consort shown to have used the title.
-She was married to Llywelyn ap Gruffydd, one of the last native princes of Wales.
-Eleanor died shortly after giving birth to their only child, Gwenllian, who was taken prisoner as an infant following her father's death.

-Since 1301, the prince of Wales has been the heir apparent to the English and, after 1707, British throne.
-The title 'Princess of Wales' has never been held by a woman in her own right (suo jure), but always as the wife of the prince of Wales.

 The title in independent Wales

 Joan (Siwan)

-Joan, also known as Siwan (her Welsh name), was the illegitimate daughter of King John of England.
-She was the wife of Llywelyn the Great (initially king of Gwynedd), effective ruler of all of Wales.
-During her tenure, she used the titles 'Lady of Wales' and 'Lady of Snowdon'.
+Joan, also known as Siwan (her Welsh name), was the illegitimate daughter of John of England.
+She was the wife of Llywelyn ab Iorwerth (initially King of Gwynedd), effective ruler of all of Wales.
+During her tenure, she used the titles "Lady of Wales" and "Lady of Snowdon".

 Eleanor de Montfort and Gwenllian

-Following her wedding ceremony in 1278, Eleanor de Montfort was officially known as princess of Wales.
+Following her wedding ceremony in 1278, Eleanor de Montfort was officially known as Princess of Wales.
 On 19 June 1282, she died giving birth to her first child, Gwenllian.

 The infant was captured by English forces the following year, after her father, Llywelyn ap Gruffydd, was killed in December 1282.
 At Edward I's orders, she was kept in the remote Sempringham Priory in Lincolnshire, where she remained until her death in 1337.

 Gwenllian's status was acknowledged at least once by the English Crown.
-When writing to the Pope, attempting to secure more money for Sempringham Priory, the king stated that "...herein is kept the Princess of Wales, whom we have to maintain".
-The title 'Princess of Wales' as used here did not have its usual accepted meaning.
+When writing to the pope, attempting to secure more money for Sempringham Priory, the king stated that "...herein is kept the Princess of Wales, whom we have to maintain".
+The title "Princess of Wales" as used here did not have its usual accepted meaning.